 Replication:

-failed when the
+START SLAVEfailed when the

-server was started with the options
+server was started with the options--master-info-repository=TABLErelay-log-info-repository=TABLEand withautocommitset to 0,

 A workaround for previous versions of MySQL is to restart the

-slave mysqld without the
+slave mysqld without the--skip-slave-startoption.

 (Bug #16533802)